Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 5. Don't forget your contact information

 One of the main reasons for sending a goodbye email to colleagues is to give them your contact information.
-You'll no longer have access to your work email, so if you want to keep in touch with them, share your personal email address and LinkedIn URL.
+You'll no longer have access to your work email, so if you want to keep in touch with them, share your personal email address and customized LinkedIn profile URL.
 You can also share your phone number if you'd like.

 6. Keep it short and sweet